shovon/hyperguard/README.md

 >
 > of or forming a single irreducible unit or component in a larger system.

-The central idea is that complex validation rules can be built from the ground up out of [atomic](https://spin.atomicobject.com/2016/01/06/defining-atomic-object/) constituents.
+The central idea is that complex validation rules can be built from the ground up out of [atomic](https://spin.atomicobject.com/2016/01/06/defining-atomic-object/) elements.
 Schema construction will happen through the _composition_ of one or more of these "atoms".
-The Valentina library introduces the concept of a `Validation`, which will serve as an atom
+The Valentina library's `Validator` is the type definition that serves as the "atom".

 The definition of a `Validator` is simply: